Jaffna Kings: 2021 season

 In July 2021, Sri Lanka Cricket (SLC) terminated the franchise ahead of the 2021 Lanka Premier League due to financial issues.
 In September 2021, the team changed its name to Jaffna Kings after Lyca Group took over the ownership.

-2025 season
+2026 season

 In April 2025, Sri Lanka Cricket (SLC) announced that franchise owners Lyca Group had been terminated ahead of the 2025 Lanka Premier League due to their failure to fulfill the obligations of a team owner in the Lanka Premier League.

+Prior to the player draft in 2026, the franchise was brought by Sports Commune, led by Indian sports entrepreneurs Manjot Kalra and Mayank Goel.
+Before the players' draft, Bhanuka Rajapaksa, Shakib Al Hasan, Taskin Ahmed and Dunith Wellalage were signed by the Kings as pre-draft signings.

+On 23 July 2026, Sports Commune was terminated as the owner of Jaffna Kings due to its involvement in match-fixing.
+To stabilise the franchise, SLC and the league's commercial rights holder, the IPG Group, assumed full operational control of the team and took over all player, coaching, and support-staff contracts.

+On 4 August 2026, ahead of the playoffs, the Lanka Premier League and Stockholm-based sports group Anchor Sports announced that the group, co-owned by entrepreneur Nagendra Siddoutam and former India fast bowler Zaheer Khan, had acquired the franchise.
+Following the acquisition, the team was officially rebranded as Anchor Jaffna Kings.